-At the start of every shift, charge nurses across the country sit down with a printed roster, a pen, and maybe an Excel file — and spend the next 45 to 90 minutes manually building zone assignments from scratch.
+At the start of every shift, charge nurses across the country sit down with a printed roster, a pen, and maybe an Excel file — and in busy hospital departments, spend 45 to 120 minutes per 24-hour shift manually building zone assignments from scratch.
 Most departments don't track what this costs.
 When you add it up, the number is significant.

-At a mid-size ED running three shifts per day, that's roughly $28,000–$40,000 per year in charge nurse labor spent on a task that could be automated.
-And that's before accounting for the errors — uneven acuity distribution, repeated high-stress zone assignments that accelerate burnout, certification mismatches, and institutional knowledge that walks out the door every time an experienced charge nurse leaves.
+Depending on department size, that's roughly $10,000–$25,000 per year in charge nurse labor spent on a task that could be automated.
+And that's before accounting for the errors — repeated high-stress zone assignments that accelerate burnout, certification mismatches, and institutional knowledge that walks out the door every time an experienced charge nurse leaves.

 When zone assignments are built from memory and a shared spreadsheet rather than data, small problems compound quietly.
 The same nurse ends up in the hardest zones shift after shift.
 New charge nurses have no record of what worked before.
 Handoffs lose context.
 None of these failures are dramatic on their own — but together, they create a staffing environment that's harder to manage and harder to sustain.

 The fix doesn't require months of implementation.
-Modern ED staffing software goes live in days, works within existing workflows, and delivers measurable time savings from the first shift.
-The question isn't whether your ED can afford it — it's whether you can afford to keep doing it by hand.
+Modern department staffing software goes live in days, works within existing workflows, and delivers measurable time savings from the first shift.
+The question isn't whether your department can afford it — it's whether you can afford to keep doing it by hand.

 We'll walk you through exactly how Dailies would handle your zones, your staff, and your shift patterns — in a 30-minute demo built around your department.